How did you first get interested in writing about war?

 The book also talks about the losses of war, the loss of life.
 One of the main male characters, Andrei Bolkonsky, dies in war in 1812.
 In the latter parts of the novel, we see the impact that his death has on his loved ones.
 There are other characters who die, less prominent characters, and again, Tolstoy shows very well the impact that their deaths have on those who survive.
 Survivor guilt is at play there, as well as the grief of a mother who has lost one of her two sons – not just the grief actually, but the grief-induced depression that can take hold of someone when they have lost a child.
 Again, we know that, but Tolstoy describes it with profound compassion, humanity and tenderness even, for his characters and for his fellow human beings who have gone through this in real life.

 The final point I want to make about the novel is that it is followed by an appendix which Tolstoy wrote when the novel was finally finished and published in extenso in 1869.
-One of the key questions that Tolstoy asks in the appendix is the central question of the book: how can we explain the fact that, on orders, millions of people go out and kill one another, when they know that killing another human being is morally wrong?
+One of the key questions that Tolstoy asks in the appendix is the central question of War and Peace: how can we explain the fact that, on orders, millions of people go out and kill one another, when they know that killing another human being is morally wrong?
 His answer to this question is that we should dispense with the view that they so act because of the genius of one person: Napoleon, for example, or because of the shrewd military brain of a general, such as the Russian General Kutozov.

 We can’t explain the phenomenon, Tolstoy says, other than by realising that war is the product of millions of individual decisions which collide with each other, which are the product of pure chance and luck.
 What Tolstoy concludes is that we are deluding ourselves if we think that soldiers act freely when they decide to go: they don’t.
 That’s one point where, according to Tolstoy, we don’t have free will: the point at which we have to make a decision whether or not to go to fight.
 He says it’s inevitable that we shall all follow our regiments: we do not have freedom of will in those cases.
 That’s a question that philosophers of war have all asked themselves relentlessly: are soldiers really free to act, or not to act, in such ways?